 Q: What does holding a named chair mean to a faculty member?

 One of the key ingredients of endowed professorships and chairs is faculty recognition.
 The other really important aspect of a faculty chair is that the money that the chair generates is available to faculty members to advance their instructional programs, to develop new research ideas, to fund students’ work and generally to make innovative advances in their own portfolios of scholarly work.

 Q: Why do donors make gifts to create and endow professorships and chairs?

-Dr. Daniel: The reasons for giving are varied, but I think the common denominator is people care about the world around them.
+The reasons for giving are varied, but the common denominator is that people care about the world around them.
 One reason is that the donors understand the great strategic importance of such gifts to the University.
 But another important reason is that donors care about advancing the field in which they’re making the gift.
 The donor might be a corporation or company that knows the world is changing rapidly, and nearby they need the most talented professors, researchers and students available to them.
 Individuals may have more personal reasons.
 It may be, for example, that a parent had Alzheimer’s and the donor wishes to make the world a better place for people who are suffering from that disease.
 They may want to make a gift to advance research in that field, to educate and train more students who can help solve the mysteries that Alzheimer’s or another medical condition creates.

 Q: How many more endowed chairs do you think UT Dallas needs?